erik683/arduino-canbus-monitor-extended/README.md

 pip install --upgrade pyserial python tests/slcan_smoke.py --port /dev/ttyACM0  # set to your device path
 ```
-The suite exercises 12 core LAWICEL commands.
-See `tests/README.md` for details.
+The suite now drives every implemented LAWICEL command (and the custom `i`/`@DBGn` hooks) against a live 125 kbps CAN bus.
+See `tests/README.md` for hardware assumptions and the full test matrix.

 ## Runtime Telemetry and LCD Display